cartesi/DevGuide/primitive approach/windows.md

    sudo apt install yarn
    ```

-### Installing Sunodo

- > Sunodo is the recommended tool for building dApps on Cartesi.
-However, you may choose to skip this if you prefer to use the more primitive approach.

-1. Install WSL2 and the Ubuntu distro from Microsoft Store and install Sunodo with:

-    ```
-    npm install -g @sunodo/cli
-    ```

 ### Check for RISC-V support

 1. In the Windows terminal, launch Docker Desktop to start the engine and then run this command to check if your Docker supports the RISCV platform: